KuwarAbhinavAman/J.A.R.V.I.S-/README.md

 pyttsx3 (for text-to-speech conversion)

-NumPy and Pandas (for data handling if needed)
+NumPy and Pandas for data handeling